 I am a freelance journalist and a correspondent for Outside magazine based in Durango, Colorado.
-For more than a decade, I have covered science, the environment, travel, and outdoor sports for a wide range of magazines, newspapers and websites.
+I cover a wide range of topics, including science, the environment, social issues, adventure sports and travel for magazines, newspapers and websites.

-My work has also been honored with awards from The North American Travel Journalists Association and the Society of American Travel Writers, which named me a Lowell Thomas travel journalist of the year in 2011.
+My work has been honored with awards from The North American Travel Journalists Association and the Society of American Travel Writers, which named me a Lowell Thomas travel journalist of the year in 2011.
 My story, “Ghost of a Chance,” was a notable mention in The Best American Travel Writing 2016.
 In 2018, my piece, “Adventures all Around,” in National Geographic Traveler, won a gold award from the Society of American Travel Writers.

-I am constantly thanking my good fortune that I landed (by quite a random chance, I might add) in such an amazing corner of the country.

-In my spare time, I backpack, run, bike, and ski in the mountains and deserts of the Southwest.
-At home, I am an adventurous cook, enthusiastic photographer, occasional yoga teacher, and volunteer for the local meditation center.
-I am also the founder of the Durango Women’s Book & Cocktail Society, a non-exclusive club for women who love reading and ideas.
+In my spare time, I backpack, run, bike and ski in the mountains and deserts of the Southwest.
+I am an adventurous vegetarian cook, enthusiastic learner of Spanish and photography, and board member for the local Buddhist meditation center.
+I am also the founder of the Durango Women’s Book & Cocktail Society, a non-exclusive club for women who love reading and ideas—and the occasional cocktail.